prefix-dev/pixi/README.md

 echo 'eval (pixi completion --shell elvish | slurp)' >> ~/.elvish/rc.elv
 ```

-For PowerShell on Windows: Run the following command and then restart the shell or source the shell config file:
+For PowerShell on Windows, run the following command and then restart the shell or source the shell config file:

 ```pwsh
 Add-Content -Path $PROFILE -Value '(& pixi completion --shell powershell) | Out-String | Invoke-Expression'